General Terms and Conditions for Order Processing pursuant to Art. 28 GDPR of Claus Peschahereinafter referred to as network.design labelled.

 - Number of system administrators is reduced to the "bare minimum"

-- Regular and event-driven updating and review of access rights (especially when employees leave or similar)
+- Regular and event-driven updating and review of access rights (especially when employees leave the company or similar)

 - Use of a software firewall